Difference Between Tea Party and John Birch Society

 What is John Birch Society?

 The John Birch Society was formed in 1958 in Indiana as a political party that supports right-wing politics.
-The founder of this political organisation was a businessman named Robert W. Welch Jr.
+The founder of this political organization was a businessman named Robert W. Welch Jr.

 It overtly opposes ideologies of communism, authoritarianism, conservatism and socialism.

-The party believed in the idea of personal freedom, constitutional rights and advocated for it.
+The party believed in the idea of personal freedom and constitutional rights and advocated for it.
 However, it does not endorse the complete autonomy of pure democracy as it sees it as ‘mob rule.

-They are fully against the idea of ‘one world government’ and the government’s control over the property.
+They are entirely against the idea of ‘one world government’ and the government’s control over property.

-They believe in private ownership of properties, fundamentals of capitalism where people can get benefit from the surplus of capital.
-They emphasise the family as the founding unit of society rather than the concept of ‘state’.
+They believe in private ownership of properties, fundamentals of capitalism where people can benefit from the surplus of capital.
+They emphasize the family as the founding unit of society rather than the concept of ‘state’.

 For them, God is the origin of rights, and they strongly oppose any atheistic belief.
-Ideas of individualism, morality are firmly supported by this political party.
+This political party firmly supports ideas of individualism and morality.

-This is a party that has a national presence but also work at local levels.
+This party has a national presence but also works at the local level.

 Main Differences Between Tea Party and John Birch Society